Note: This article applies to adTempus 4 and later. For adTempus 3 and earlier, see article K00000420.

 Click Next to have the wizard apply the configuration changes and start the adTempus service.

 If the service fails to start, check the Windows Event Viewer for error messages from adTempus and refer to article K00000222 for additional troubleshooting information.
+If you want to revert to the old database, see Rolling Back the Change below.

-8. Remove SQL Server Express
+9. Remove SQL Server Express

 Important: Other applications may also be using SQL Server Express; each application will have its own instance of SQL Server.
 If there are other instances listed when you go through the uninstall process, be sure you do not remove them.